lanl/LaGriT/docs/pages/docs/commands/MATH.md

  If sink\_attr exists and has length 'scalar' and type 'REAL', then the products are summed up and the resulting sum if stored in sink\_attr.
- (If the user requires just the integrated sum this alternative avoids having to use the pair of commands '[integrate, sum]{style="font-weight: bold;"' and also avoids creating the 'nelement' long sink attribute)
+ (If the user requires just the integrated sum this alternative avoids having to use the pair of commands [integrate, sum] and also avoids creating the 'nelement' long sink attribute)

  It is assumed that the sink and source attributes are in the same mesh